jmrCalvo/Introduction-to-C-/README.md

 # Introduction-to-C-
 It is the introdcution to C++ language in a course in the UAIC, Iasi.
-There is introduction typical problems
+There is some introduction typical problems.